Megamix (Gloria Estefan song)

 "Megamix" (also known as "Miami Hit Mix") is a song by Cuban American singer and songwriter Gloria Estefan.
 It was released by Epic Records in late 1992 in Europe, the UK and Colombia under the title "Miami Hit Mix", and under the title "Megamix" in Australia, Mexico and the B-Side of "Christmas Through Your Eyes", a holiday song, in the Netherlands.
+It was released as a standalone single in these territories to promote Estefan's 1992 greatest hits album, only appearing on a limited Australian edition of this album.
 The song was released as a B-Side on Gloria's 1993 "I See Your Smile" in the US and on the 1993 US Maxi Single "Go Away".
 It peaked at number eight in the UK.

 Music video

 The "Megamix", as it was called internationally, also known as the "Miami Hitmix" in the UK, was a medley of the greatest hits by the Miami Sound Machine and Gloria Estefan.
 In order of appearance in the "Megamix", the medley includes the following songs: